TreacherousDev/Treacherous/README.md

 -------   -------
 -------   -------
 ```
-We then get the powerset of the set of all empty neighbors.
+We then get the powerset of the set of all unoccupied neighbors.
 Converted into their respective int values:
 ```
 {up, right, left}
 {1, 2, 8}
 ```
-We then calculate for P( {1, 2, 4} ), which produces:
+We calculate for its powerset P( {1, 2, 4} ) which produces:
 ```
 { {}, {1}, {2}, {8}, {1, 2}, {1, 8}, {2, 8}, {1, 2, 8} }
 ```
-We then get the parent direction of the current cell (0,1) which is 8 (parent is located down), and append it to every element in the powerset.
+We then get the parent direction of the current cell [0, 1], which is 4 as the parent is located down, and append it to every element in the powerset.
 So our updated set would be:
 ```
 { {4}, {1, 4}, {2, 4}, {8, 4}, {1, 2, 4}, {1, 8, 4}, {2, 8, 4, {1, 2, 8, 4} }
 ```